 1. Posting too infrequently

-If you post rarely, you risk becoming irrelevant to your audience.
-If you post too often, it may feel intrusive.
+If you rarely post, you risk becoming irrelevant to your audience.
+If you post too often, it may feel intrusive to them.
 To strike a happy medium, post about three times per week.
 This frequency ensures your brand stays top-of-mind without being too “in your face.”
 If you post more than once per day, consider carefully whether it’s warranted.

 2. Spelling and grammatical errors

-Don’t share anything on your page without running spell-check and asking someone to proofread it for you first.
+Don’t share anything on your page without running spell-check and asking someone to proofread it first.
 Misspellings and grammatical errors are unprofessional and damage your credibility with potential and current followers.
-If you give the impression you don’t pay close attention to details, customers could conclude you won’t be conscientious with their projects, either.
+If you give the impression you don’t pay close attention to details on your social media channels, customers could conclude you won’t be conscientious with their projects, either.

-Hash tags make it easier for users to find information about specific topics.
-When choosing hash tags to include on your posts, be sure they match the content.
-For example, don’t use a popular hash tag like #COVID19 unless that’s what your post is about.
-If you use hash tags to gain more reach but they mislead followers, you’ll damage your online reputation.
+Hashtags make it easier for users to find information about specific topics.
+When choosing hashtags for your posts, be sure they match the content.
+For example, don’t use a popular hashtag like #dogsofinstagram unless your post features a photograph of a cute puppy on Instagram.
+If you use hashtags to gain more reach but they mislead followers, you’ll damage your online reputation.

 4. Not linking to your website

 Social media posts should be short and easily digestible.
 They’re intended to grab followers’ attention while scrolling through their news feeds.
-If your followers are interested in learning more, don’t make them hunt down information on their own.
+If your followers are interested in learning more, don’t make them hunt down information on their own!
 Provide a link to the relevant page on your website where they can get more details, familiarize themselves with your company and contact you to learn more or take action.
-Bringing social media followers to a user-friendly, informative website helps them make a decision—they’ll be more likely to become a customer!
+Bringing social media followers to a user-friendly, informative website helps them make decisions—and increases the likelihood that they’ll become customers!